-Certain future Group activities, including the GSM operations in Lebanon or the cable segment, are dependent on obtaining appropriate government authorisations.
+Certain future Group activities, including the GSM operations in Lebanon, are dependent on obtaining appropriate government authorisations.
 Should these authorisations not be obtained or delayed, there could be an adverse impact on the future operations of the Group, such as a decrease in revenues or penalty payments due to contractual counterparties.